dward2/BME547/Resources/Git/git_concepts.md

         new file:   file2.txt
 ```
 ### Undoing commit and removing files from index ("unadding")
-Going back to our repository above, lets say we wanted to undo the last commit
+Going back to our repository above, let's say we wanted to undo the last commit
 and "unadd" the changes from the staging area, but keep the changes in the
 working directory.
 We do this by typing:
 `git reset --mixed <commitID>`